 - Nature spirits (e.g., Nymphs such as Nereids or Dryads, etc.)

 - Ancestors and ancestral divinities (e.g., Lares, Penates, etc.)

 Because of Hellenism’s great universality there is equally great diversity.
 As such, individual practices can and do vary widely.
 Some Hellenes may not focus their worship each day upon every member of the pantheon, while others will give direct urgent prayer requests to all of them.
 Some may feel closer or more distant to some Gods, or may adhere to Mysteries that focus on a particular deity and their retinue.
 There is no one “Hellenistic” religion, and that’s okay.
 Instead, there is a grouping of shared cultural and philosophical denominations which are linked together by their shared concepts, recognizable ritual formats, shared textual resources, and sacred sites, which share a common foundation, Hellenism, which must be nurtured.
-Familiar among all forms of Hellenism, however, is the importance of ritual practice, as ritual animates belief, and the respect and worship that is given to all the deities by being polite and gracious to all of the divinities equally, for they are like kind masters, teachers, fathers or guardians who put us on the right path.
+Familiar among all forms of Hellenism is the importance of ritual practice, as ritual animates belief, and the respect and worship that is given to all the deities equally, for They are like kind masters, teachers, fathers or guardians who put us on the right path.
 Central to its teachings is the universal desire to satisfy the human striving for eudaimonia, the contented state of having a good indwelling spirit in which we are healthy, happy and prosperous.